mattbarker016/FeedMe/README.md

 While extending the functionality of this project beyond CU4999, strange bugs and console errors and crashes occur, with more popping up after I fix them.
 Concisely, shit happens.
 If while running / building in the simulator, the app crashes, please try rebuilding and running again.
 Inexplicably, after doing this once (sometimes twice), the app should remain stable.

 ## Features
-- open articles (if available) in Reader view
+- open articles in optimized Reader view, if available
 	- advanced browser functionality (iOS 9 SVC) with seamless sharing capabilities
 	- swipe back from edge of screen
 - add feeds via URL (three default websites provided)